 Below are some home gardening ideas to consider before establishing your first garden bed.

-Follow these tips and advice and they will help you avoid common issues most of us experience when first starting out.
+Follow these tips and advice and they will help you avoid common issues most of us experience when first starting out home gardening.

 Before your go out there with your lighter in hand and start burning up everything in the neighborhood, you may want to take a look at some information we put together about yard waste disposal.

-Learn how to get great ideas about how you can best recycle yard waste materials for future use in your home gardens.
+Discover great ideas about how you can best recycle yard waste materials for future use in your home gardening ventures.

-Reveal the most beneficial use for yard waste and debris by clicking the image on the right now.
+Reveal the most beneficial use for yard waste and debris for home gardening by clicking the image on the right.

 During this home gardening process you might also want to consider what you want to grow and how much space will be required.

-Crops like corn, melons and cucumbers can take up quite a bit of real estate while other crops like greens, tomatoes, peas and lettuce not so much.
+Crops like corn, tomatoes, melons and cucumbers can take up quite a bit of valuable garden real estate while other crops like greens, peas, beans and lettuce don’t take quite as much.

-What you will be growing will be directly effected by how much space for your home garden you have available for use.
+What you will be growing will be directly effected by how much space for your home garden you have available for use or should I say how effectively that you use the home gardening space that you have.

-Type Of Soil – Take a shovel and dig down a couple of feet in your proposed home gardening site.
+The first thing that you want to do is take a shovel and dig down a couple of feet in your proposed home gardening plot.

 What did you find?

-If you found sand or clay you will most likely have to use raised garden beds unless you have unlimited resources and time to amend it.
+If you found sand or clay you will most likely have to use raised garden beds unless you have unlimited resources and time to amend your soil.

 - Sandy Soil – You can amend sandy soil for years and it still will not easily retain soil life or minerals needed by plants to thrive.